stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 > Christopher Morcom: No, they beat you up because you're different.
 > - [The Imitation Game 2014 film](https://en.wikiquote.org/wiki/The_Imitation_Game)

-Social life may not be fun, especially during childhood and adolescence - with severity ranging from being an outsider, to being totally excluded or actively bullied.
+Social life may not be fun, especially during childhood and adolescence - with severity ranging from being an outsider to being totally excluded or actively bullied.
 Nerds may get it harder with interpersonal skills and their social rank, see:

 * [Why Nerds are Unpopular](http://www.paulgraham.com/nerds.html) by Paul Graham (2003)